-One of the things about living in rural Slovenia at this time of year is that there’s no Christmas hype to get caught up in.
+One of the things about living in rural Eastern Europe at this time of year is that there’s no festive hype to get caught up in.
 We don’t watch TV*, we don’t go out much unless it’s to the market, for walks in the hills, or for a drive up into the mountains, so there’s not really been much to indicate that the festive season is upon us.

-In Ljubljana, though, it’s all very festive and magical, and mulled wine, roast chestnuts, and Lect (decorated honey bread) abound!
+In Ljubljana, though, from the beginning of December, it’s all very festive and magical, and mulled wine, roast chestnuts, and Lect (decorated honey bread) abound!

-I don’t doubt that during the coming days, we’ll see people out and about, gathering greenery and twigs for their homes.
-I really do love the sense of tradition over commercialism that we have here.
+Because we’ve spent several Christmases in Slovenia, we got used to seeing people out and about, gathering greenery and twigs for their homes.
+I really do love that sense of tradition over commercialism.

 Raw vegan chocolate tart